WHAT IS MARBLING TECHNIQUE?

 ![]() |

-THE DIFFERENT STAGES
+THE DIFFERENT STEPS

-As a video speaks more than text:
+Since a video is more informative than text:

 1. PREPARE THE MARBLING BATH

-2. LET THE MARBLING BATH STAND
+2. LET THE MARBLING BATH REST

 3. PREPARE THE MARBLING TRAY